-M. Osteo, PGCertHS (Sports Med), Dip Animal Osteo, B.App.Sci, CCRP (2018-current)
+M. Osteopathy, PGCertHS (Sports Medicine), Dip Animal Osteo, B.App.Sci, CCRP, CPCFT

-Dr Montana Mays
+Dr. Montana Mays (Rehabilitation Veterinarian)

-B.V.Sc, CertVBM, M.R.C.V.S, CCRP-current
+B.V.Sc, CertVBM, M.R.C.V.S., CCRP

-Montana is passionate about the correlation between pain and behavioural change and therefore wants to provide a rehabilitation service that can assist in all aspects of canine life.
+Montana is passionate about the correlation between pain and behavioral change and therefore wants to provide a rehabilitation service that can assist in all aspects of canine life.

-When not working, Montana will be found either in the agility arena running her two Border Collies, Tilly and Kozi, or in the dog room working on their conditioning/fitness programs.
+When not working, Montana will be found either in the agility arena running her two Border Collies, Tilly, and Kozi, or in the dog room working on their conditioning/fitness programs.
 She is a country girl at heart and looks forward to providing these services in her home region of the Southern Highlands.